 With simulation today, manufacturers can set up virtual representations of factories and production lines before installing machines, eliminating a manual, expensive, and resource-intensive process.
 It's also beneficial from an agile perspective, as it increases flexibility, provides the ability to make changes to designs, optimize layouts and flows, and speed processes with the click of a mouse.

 At the same time, organizations can leverage the virtual realm to create digital twins of these facilities and eliminate waste with lean principles.
 With a digital twin in place, these businesses can even start performing digital kaizens, having conversations with internal stakeholders and customers on how changes will affect the entire product lifecycle.

 With the support of advanced technology, process improvement and production are no longer linear processes; they now occur in tandem.
 Virtualization enables manufacturers to unlock the true potential of lean and agile principles, making real-time decisions and delivering products faster and safer than ever before.
+It also enables manufacturers to remain resilient, pivoting their approach quickly in response to different scenarios.
 However, even better results come from applying cross-industry expertise and a change in thinking.